raspberrypilearning/rpi-stress-buster-with-scratch/en/step_2.md

 --- task ---

-Now connect a second M-F jumper wire to pin GP21 on your Raspberry Pi.
+Now connect a second M-F jumper wire to Pin 21 on your Raspberry Pi.

 ![Image showing an additional wire connected to GPIO 21.](images/m-f-gp21.png)